rjshap/AutoSharesAPI/web-api/introduction.md

 * Customizable layouts
 * Automation
 * Use Single or Multiple Endpoints
-* Custom Integrations and Development
+* Custom Integration and Development

 For an overview of AutoShares Comprehensive Brokerage and Technology Solutions: [**Go here**](https://autoshares.com/api)